 We are told we are in the age of ‘post-truth’.
 But when has the truth ever been simple?
 Does everyone agree what is just?
 Can more than one version of history exist?
 How do we come to believe any of these notions are stable?

-We are welcoming schools, communities and art-lovers to help us explore these questions using perspectives from the nineteenth century into the twenty-first; from people fighting for justice for disappeared people, to understanding the lives of women in prison and using film animations to reconnect with identity and citizenship; from challenging what constitutes satire or censorship, to making space for feminist knowledge.
+We welcomed schools, communities and art-lovers to help us explore these questions using perspectives from the nineteenth century into the twenty-first; from people fighting for justice for disappeared people, to understanding the lives of women in prison and using film animations to reconnect with identity and citizenship; from challenging what constitutes satire or censorship, to making space for feminist knowledge.
 How can art help us to understand what we can really agree on about truth, justice or history, and should we agree?